Terradue/dcs-insar-roipac/src/main/doc/fieldguide/workflow.rst

 ROI_PAC
 -------

-You will use the Repeat Orbit Interferometry PACkage (ROI_PAC)[#f1]_, software for processing synthetic aperture radar data to produce differential interferograms.
+You will use the Repeat Orbit Interferometry PACkage (ROI_PAC) [#f1]_, software for processing synthetic aperture radar data to produce differential interferograms.
 Licenses available at no charge for non-commercial use.

 Workflow structure
 ------------------

 The workflow contains three processing steps to:

-* Retrieve the Envisat ASAR auxiliary products ( ) and orbital data ()
+* Retrieve the Envisat ASAR auxiliary products (ASA_CON_AX, ASA_INS_AX, ASA_XCA_AX, ASA_XCH_AX) and orbital data (DOR_VOR_AX)
-* Retrieve a Digital Elevation Model (DEM) using STRM3 data over the area covered by one of the ASAR acquisitions (the DEM generation application is available at: https://github.com/Terradue/srtm-dem)
+* Retrieve a Digital Elevation Model (DEM) using STRM3 [#f2]_ data over the area covered by one of the ASAR acquisitions (the DEM generation application is available at: https://github.com/Terradue/srtm-dem)
 * Invoke the make_raw_envi on each of the ASAR products; create the ROI_PAC proc file and invoke the process_2pass.pl

 .. uml::